catalyst-cloud/catalystcloud-docs/source/metrics.rst

 Tutorials
 *********

+Examples on how to use the Catalyst Cloud Metrics Service for common use cases are provided in :ref:`Getting Started <metrics-getting-started>`.

-Additional examples of using the Catalyst Cloud Metrics Service can be found in the :ref:`Metrics Tutorials <metrics-tutorials>` section.
+Additional tutorials for the Metrics Service can be found in the :ref:`Metrics Tutorials <metrics-tutorials>` section.